 Owners of seven million dollar, or even four million dollar Big Sur houses, do not care who sees the inside of their homes.

 There’s never a single personal item in view in these pictures, just peaceful and pleasant perfection in every room.
-If I look at a picture taken inside our house, in any room, from any angle, there will be a clutter of stuff on view, even though my house is fairly neat.
+Any picture taken inside our house, in any room, from any angle, will showcase a clutter of stuff, even though my house is fairly neat.

 There’ll be a pair of shoes somewhere, books and magazines lying around, maybe a coffee cup or a plate with the remains of a meal sitting on the side table.
 In the kitchen is a blender and a coffee pot, dishes in the dish rack, dog dishes on the floor, a few weights at the end of the room.

-The list goes on forever of “stuff” in view in my house that takes away from the overall effect of being a seven million dollar house.
+The list goes on forever of “stuff” in view in my house that takes away from the overall effect of being a Big Sur seven million dollar house.

 Here’s an interior picture of a house in Modoc County from our budget bracket: